ethereum/pm/All Core Devs Meetings/Meeting 53.md

 Proposal→ instead of removing, we define a second hard fork that only removes this code.
 So even clients would have testnet capabilities.
 So leave it and then fork it and then have another hard fork that disables this code path.
 These two hard forks would trigger out the same block number.
 This allows for a clean upgrade and cleanly disables the EIP without rolling back.
 This will just take a couple of new tests.

-Alexy- I would add that later on when we reset all the testnests then we simply remove the code
+Alexey- I would add that later on when we reset all the testnests then we simply remove the code

-FJL- You would need to be able to reprocess the time between Alexy- It would only apply for testnets so if we reset all testnets because too big, we simply remove it.
+FJL- You would need to be able to reprocess the time between Alexey- It would only apply for testnets so if we reset all testnets because too big, we simply remove it.

 Peter- Need to reach out to the community to make sure no ones private network gets broken